RasaHQ/rasa/docs/core/migrations.rst

   them.
-If your actions are written in python (in a file called actions.py) you can do this by running ``python -m rasa_core_sdk.endpoint --actions actions`` and specifying the action endpoint in the ``endpoints.yml`` For more information please read :ref:`actions`.
+If your actions are written in python (in a file called actions.py) you can do this by running ``python -m rasa_core_sdk.endpoint --actions actions`` and specifying the action endpoint in the ``endpoints.yml`` For more information please read :ref:`customactions`.
 - For your custom actions, the imports have changed from ``from rasa_core.actions import Action`` to ``from rasa_core_sdk import Action`` and from ``from rasa_core.events import *`` to ``from rasa_core_sdk.events import *``